OldSneerJaw/synctos/README.md

     }
 ```

 * `accessAssignments`: (optional) Defines the channels to dynamically assign to users and/or roles when a document of the corresponding type is successfully created, replaced or deleted.
-Specified as a list, where each entry is an object that defines `users`, `roles` and `channels` properties.
+It is specified as a list, where each entry is an object that defines `users`, `roles` and `channels` properties.
 The value of each property can be either a list of strings that specify the raw user/role/channel names or a function that returns the corresponding values as a list and accepts the following parameters: (1) the new document, (2) the old document that is being replaced/deleted (if any).
 NOTE: In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be true, so be sure to account for such cases.
 An example:

 ```
     accessAssignments: [